Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-bf 0``

-  + The number of b-frames inserted in the output stream not only increases encode latency in the Alveo U30 card, but decode latency on the player.
+  + The number of b-frames inserted in the output stream not only increases encode latency in the Xilinx device, but decode latency on the player.
 Setting it to 0 removes them.

 - ``scaling-list 0``